Republicans Look To Avoid A Political Headache In Georgia

 They recalled how Democrats have boasted about turning Georgia blue before and have put up top-flight candidates in recent elections — Jason Carter, the grandson of former president Jimmy Carter, ran unsuccessfully for governor in 2014, while Michelle Nunn, daughter of former Sen. Sam Nunn, lost to Perdue the same year.

-"Republicans always get behind their candidate, we get out to vote, and that's something the other side struggles with a lot," said Ross.
+"Republicans always get behind their candidate; we get out to vote, and that's something the other side struggles with a lot," said Ross.

-But as they were crossing the streets in a neighborhood in Alpharetta, they spied some Ossoff canvassers nearby — underscoring the massive presence the Democratic frontrunner has been able to build in the district with his army of volunteers and paid staff.
+But as they were crossing the streets in a neighborhood in Alpharetta, they spied some Ossoff canvassers nearby — underscoring the massive presence the Democratic front-runner has been able to build in the district with his army of volunteers and paid staff.

 Special elections — imperfect predictors?